Tips for Transferring Training to the Workplace

 Provide training in “chunks” that are scheduled over a period of time.

 People learn more in training sessions that provide chunks, small amounts of content, based on a couple of well-defined objectives.
 Participants attend these sessions, perhaps a couple of hours per week, until the subject is learned.

 This allows the participants to practice the concepts in between the training sessions.
 Both the content of the training and the application of the concepts are reinforced at each subsequent session.

 This also allows people to discuss their successes and difficulties in applying the training in their actual work session.
 The instructor can help participants practice the training content by giving assignments that are debriefed at the next meeting.

-In application-oriented training such as software training, don’t bother with the training unless participants have the software.
-In fact, training is often more effective if they experiment with the program first, before attending the session.
+In application-oriented training such as software training, don’t bother with the training unless participants have the software to use following the training session.
+In fact, training is often more effective if your employees are allowed to experiment with the program first, before attending the session.
+They attend the session armed with questions and a basic understanding of the program or process.

-- The trainer can set a positive, productive tone for the session and the later application of learning with a positive, informative, honest opening that stresses behaviorally oriented objectives.
+With a positive, informative, honest opening that stresses behaviorally oriented objectives., the trainer sets the tone for the meeting.
 How the instructor opens the training session begins the process of managing participant expectations. (“You will be able to do the following as a result of attending this session…”)